spatie/laravel-settings/README.md

 }
 ```

-Or use it load it somewhere in your application as such:
+Or load it somewhere in your application as such:

 ```php
 function getName(): string{